RafDevX/NodeBB-DD2391/report/report.typ

 In the default configuration of NodeBB, user accounts are only protected by a username and a password.
-Even though passwords can be relatively secure if they are long, unique and randomly generated, *they might still be compromised*, for example, by phishing attacks.
+Even though passwords can be relatively secure if they are long, unique, and randomly generated, *they might still be compromised*, for example, by phishing attacks.
 This is especially problematic for site administrators, whose accounts can access and modify site settings, forum posts, user information, and other sensitive data.